The highest-paying engineering jobs share three unique traits: innovation, rare skills, and a dash of risk-taking.

-- A track record of discovering new innovative tech and/or processes
+- A history of unearthing innovative tech or processes

-- A special knack for doing high-level technical work efficiently and effectively
+- A talent for efficient, effective, high-level technical work

-#2 Focus on innovation and building a better future
+#2 Be an innovation machine and build a better tomorrow

-After years of working in a bank, all your superiors will know and think about is bank processes.
-Also, your work tasks are all simple, so you never even have opportunities to showcase your full skillset.
-To pile on, most bank employees aren’t thinking about world-changing inventions.
-It’s not a knock-on working in a bank, but just a reality.
+After years of working at a bank, all your bosses know is the banking process.
+Your tasks are simple, so you never get a chance to show off your full skillset.
+And let’s be real, most bank employees aren’t dreaming up world-changing inventions.
+It’s not a diss on bank jobs, just the truth.

-As a result, you’re paid appropriately.
-If a bank pays you $80,000 per year, an AI employer may pay you upwards of $1,000,000 per year.
-The point is, to align your abilities with industries with bright futures.
-You can then fully leverage your skills and maximize your income.
+And the best part?
+You’d be paid accordingly.
+If a bank pays you $80,000 per year, an AI company might pay you over a million bucks.
+The point is to align your abilities with industries that have a bright future.
+That way, you can fully leverage your skills and maximize your income.

 - Artificial intelligence